Sendas Distribuidora (NYSE:ASAI) Shares Gap Down to $8.92

 Sendas Distribuidora S.A.
-(NYSE:ASAI – Get Free Report) gapped down prior to trading on Monday .
+(NYSE:ASAI – Get Free Report) shares gapped down before the market opened on Monday .
 The stock had previously closed at $8.92, but opened at $8.73.
-Sendas Distribuidora shares last traded at $8.76, with a volume of 14,880 shares.
+Sendas Distribuidora shares last traded at $8.76, with a volume of 14,880 shares traded.

-Separately, JPMorgan Chase & Co. boosted their price target on shares of Sendas Distribuidora from $17.00 to $18.00 and gave the stock an “overweight” rating in a research note on Tuesday, July 23rd.
+Separately, JPMorgan Chase & Co. upped their price target on shares of Sendas Distribuidora from $17.00 to $18.00 and gave the company an “overweight” rating in a research note on Tuesday, July 23rd.

 Sendas Distribuidora Company Profile